benchmarkstudios/barebones/README.md

 #### Using Gulp

-Install Gulp as a global NPM package, if don't have it already:
+Install Gulp as a global NPM package, if you don't have it already:

     npm install --global gulp